 I was born in Gravesend, Kent, England in 1946.
 I cannot remember when I first badgered my parents for a Meccano set but I must have been about 5 years old, that's me in the picture age five.
-When Christmas came around I was given a small construction set but to my great disappointment it was not the Meccano set I had longed for but a poor imitation!
+However when Christmas came around I was given a small construction set but to my great disappointment it was not the Meccano set I had longed for but a poor imitation!
 The parts were tin and dull zinc plate steel with the same hole spacing as Meccano but the strips were crude, flimsy affairs compared to the glossy green and red Meccano parts I had longed for.
 The rods and crank handle were of smaller diameter than Meccano but the nuts and bolts were larger than those of Meccano.
 I still have most of the parts from this set shown right .
 I have no idea who manufactured it.
 I do remember it having a very small instruction booklet and the set bringing me a great deal of pleasure.

 I was determined though to get some real Meccano and used pocket money to purchase, when funds were available, an eclectic assortment of Meccano parts.
 These included two 15 hole braced girders, a boiler and a 25 x 5 hole strip plate.
-The latter made a great deck for a bridge to carry Dinky Toys over my Hornby train set.
-Gravesend in the nineteen fifties had three Meccano dealers two of them, W.D.
+The latter made a great deck for a bridge to carry Dinky Toys over my Hornby clockwork train set.
+Gravesend in the nineteen fifties had three Meccano dealers two of them, W.G.
 Shaddick and Halfords stocked spare parts, Toy Stores in the High Street the third dealer only sold a few basic sets.
 The large dealer's cabinet at Shaddick's where parts were kept on a counter upstairs and was presided over by a Lady who had worked in the store since the nineteen thirties, only she knew where all the parts were!
 It was a rare treat to be allowed to look inside the compartmented pull out trays, boys had to stay at the front!

 I must have gone on a lot about having a "real Meccano set" because when I was seven or eight, I received for Christmas a second hand pre-war No. 7 set.
 It consisted of sets 5, 5A and 6A the parts were finished in gold and blue with red wheels and pulleys.
 Meccano colours that I had never seen before but I was in heaven.
 No matter about the strange colours, what joys!
 Shown below is the box label from the 4A set of the same period.
-I was very disappointed that I could not build the truck and trailer shown on the label but as I found out many years later I needed the number 8 set.
+I was very disappointed that I could not build the truck and trailer shown on the label but as I found out later I needed the number 8 set.
 I still have most of the parts but nearly all were played with beyond use and I still have too the now very tatty and much used manuals but now have replacements.

 The blue and gold colour scheme was much maligned by boys when it was introduced, as "being sissy" but it now has a wonderful nostalgic feeling of the thirties.
 The picture below is the cover illustration from set 6a and is a beautiful example of contemporary graphic art.

 The van at the top of the page is something similar to one I remember building not long after I received my blue and gold sets whether quite in this form is quite another matter, it was over 60 years ago!
 This model was built with those same old parts the tyres supplied were originally white but have long since perished.
 In 2013 I decided it would be fun to recreate the number 7 set and make again some of those pre-war models.
 I have been collecting the necessary cross hatched blue plates and have stripped and re sprayed all of the gold and red finished parts to make this possible.
-I have now a web page showing what I have been building with my refurbished Blue and Gold set.
+I have now a web page showing what I have been building with my now No.9 refurbished Blue and Gold sets.

 The nineteen fifties was an exciting time to be growing up with new aircraft and cars seemingly announced almost every month.
 Every week there was Dan Dare in the Eagle comic and exciting cut-away drawings in the centre spread showing everything Meccano Boys wanted to know about: how ships, aircraft, tanks diggers and even space ships worked.
 On the Radio there was Jet Morgan and his crew in "Journey into Space."